Conflict Of Interest At Work

 The Role of Employers in Preventing Conflicts of Interest

-Employers play a pivotal role in establishing a culture of ethical conduct and preventing conflicts of interest.
+Employers play a critical role in establishing a culture of ethical conduct and preventing conflicts of interest.
 This involves:

 • Providing Comprehensive Training: Regular training programs should educate employees on conflict of interest policies, best practices, and the potential consequences of failing to adhere to these guidelines.